 Seller premiums, the amount the seller pays to have an item auctioned, usually start at some minimum amount and are set at a certain percentage of the final price.
 Typically, the higher the price of the item is set, the lower the percent premium.
 Buyer premiums are also a percentage of the final price.

-Because the price bidders are willing to pay may be considerably less than the price the seller would like to accept, sellers can set reserve, a minimum final price.
+Because the price bidders are willing to pay may be considerably less than the price that the seller would like to accept, sellers can set reserve, a minimum final price.
 If the highest bid the item receives is not equal or greater to the reserve, the item does not sell.
 The seller typically still pays the auction house or online auction platform some kind of listing fee.

 In-person auctions usually have preview periods, during which potential bidders are able to inspect the items and ask the auction house representatives some questions.
 These are usually held during the two or three days before an auction.
 Items are rarely available for hands-on inspection during the auction.
 Attending previews is free and does not oblige you to bid.

-Bidding requires registration and in some cases, usually for very high-end auctions, proof of the ability to pay, such as a certified check or a bank statement.
+Bidding requires registration and, in some cases, usually for very high-end auctions, proof of the ability to pay, such as a certified check or a bank statement.
 Contrary to movie wisdom, you can't bid inadvertently in a live auction by nodding or blinking; you usually have to raise a paddle with your assigned identification number.

 Kinds of Auctions